 Syracuse University College of Law’s Travis H.D.
 Lewin Advocacy Honor Society (AHS) is comprised of a select group of second- and third-year law students, representing the best oral advocates at the College.

-AHS exists to promote development of critical written and oral advocacy skills essential in the legal profession through a variety of student competition opportunities in appellate, dispute resolution and trial settings.
-MCHS hosts four intra-collegiate competitions open to College of Law throughout the academic year.
-In addition, MCHS certifies and sponsors many inter-collegiate advocate teams that participate in several competitions across the country throughout the year.
+AHS exists to promote development of critical written and oral advocacy skills essential in the legal profession through a variety of student competition opportunities in appellate, dispute resolution, and mock trial settings.
+AHS hosts intra-collegiate competitions open to College of Law students throughout the academic year.
+In addition, AHS certifies and sponsors many inter-collegiate advocate teams that participate in several competitions across the country throughout the year.

-Membership Selection Process:
+Membership Selection Process

-The Moot Court Honor Society invites grade eligible first-year law students to join MCHS following a competitive try-out process based on the final first-year writing assignment at the end of the academic year.
+AHS invites grade eligible first-year law students to join the Society following a competitive try-out process based on the final first-year writing assignment at the end of the academic year.
 Prospective members must submit their first-year appellate brief and argue its issues on appeal before a group of member “judges” to be considered for membership.

 Second-year students may petition for honorary membership in AHS if they participate in the Mackenzie Hughes LLP Appellate Advocacy Competition.
 A maximum of 36 students are selected each year to join the Society.